 There are several means on how firms erect barriers to entry.
-A well-known example is
+A well-known example is predatory pricing.
+This happens when a firm deliberately (temporarily) underprices its

 2 This is in contrast with income distribution or redistribution policies, which aim to redistribute incomes from rich to poor sectors.
 Competition policy, at the outset, equalizes opportunities across firm sizes and incomes.